 - HWiNFO64: https://www.hwinfo.com/download/

-If you pass you should increase the CPU Core Ratio until the Cinebench runs fail and then increase the Vcore but not above 1.4 volt.
+If you pass you should increase the CPU Core Ratio until the Cinebench runs fail and then increase the Vcore but not above 1.4 volts.
 Once you have established the max possible overlock you should do a final stability test using Prime95 using the Small FFT's setting and run that for at least 30 minutes without crashing or the program reporting errors.
 Very important as well is ensure with the final test to check your temperatures with a program like HWiNFO64 and make sure you do not go beyond 90C or thermal throttle altogether.
 When doing so make sure you either have a fan curve that will run at 100% with temperatures above 75C or set your fans manually to run at max RPM.

 Once you completed those test you can consider your overclock stable you can now opt to adjust the Ringbus speed and lower the CPU VCCIO Voltage and the CPU System Agent Voltage and repeat the stability testing with starting with Cinebench runs then confirming stability with Prime95 while keeping an eye on temperatures in HWiNFO64.
 And remember to give the Load Line Calibration a shot at setting 5.